NEW website for our genuine

-Now anyone can have a flashing red phone just like a superhero!
-And you can even have a Shakespeare statuette with a hidden remote control to open your Batcave, turn on lights or music, open your garage door, or almost anything else.
-And you can have a protective dome over your phone like the red phone in Police Commissioner Gordon's office.
+Now anyone can have a flashing red Batphone just like a superhero!
+And you can even have a protective dome over your Batphone like the Batphone in Police Commissioner Gordon's office.

-Our Batphones are normally used for answer-only, but they can make calls if connected to a phone system with memory dialing, or our BatPhone HOTLINE dialer module or a ring-down circuit (below).
+Our Batphones are normally used for answer-only, but they can make calls if connected to a phone system with memory dialing, or our BatPhone HOTLINE dialer module, a Batkeypad or a ring-down circuit (below).

-Our BatPhones are NOT toy phones.
-They are office-quality telephones, assembled in the USA, with classic sixties styling, and two-year warranties.
+Our Batphones are NOT toy phones.
+They are office-quality telephones, made in the USA, with classic sixties styling, and five-year warranties.
 Each phone is tested before shipping.